mrcmn/mrcmn.github.io/labs_md/lab-set-up-the-control-repo.md

     6. Click **Create project**

- ### Step 2: Clone the template Control Repo to your git server
+ ### Step 2: Clone template Control Repo and push to your git server

 Login to the terminal console of your Puppet Enterprise server with the <span style="text-decoration:underline;">root account</span>.
 It’s best to do this via SSH, so that you can easily copy & paste the commands from this Lab.